- The Risks of Chatbot Technology for Businesses

-Consumption-based fee – Companies pay a sliding-scale fee based on the number of sessions that the virtual assistant has with customers.
+Companies pay a sliding-scale fee based on the number of sessions that the virtual assistant has with customers.
 Per session fees range from a few cents to $2 each.
 While the first two components are fixed, this element is dynamic.

-In light of the challenges involved with the common pricing models, new innovative pricing models have emerged that focus more on ensuring the enterprise’s success.
-These new models make it possible for businesses to more easily digest the cost of the chatbot due to minimized risk.
-Here are some examples of success-based models that have been making a splash in the market:
+In light of the challenges involved with the common chatbot pricing models, new innovative models have emerged that focus more on ensuring the enterprise’s success.
+These new models make it possible for businesses to more easily digest how much a chatbot costs due to the minimized risk.

-Successful consumption model – This model is similar to the traditional consumption-based model where the customer pays a fixed price per session with a bot, but with an important twist.
+This model is similar to the traditional consumption-based model where the customer pays a fixed price per session with a bot, but with an important twist.
 In this innovative model, the customer is charged only for successful sessions, with success defined through a number of variable options.